kolo-testing/mozilla_addons-server/docs/topics/development/data_management.md

 - **Hard Reset Database**:

-In order to manually re-initialize the databse you can run the command with the `--foce` argument.
+In order to manually re-initialize the databse you can run the command with the `--force` argument.
 This will delete the existing data.
 This will force recreate the database, seed it, and reindex.

 ```bash
 make initialize_data INIT_FORCE_DB=true